 Currently, this position will work almost exclusively in the magazine side of N&S but may expand to N&S Press in the future.

 The editorial assistants’ primary tasks are communicating with submitters and helping with edits as necessary.
 EAs will acknowledge submissions, send responses (including shortlist notifications and final decisions), verify that submissions guidelines are being followed, and ensure contributors are up to date on each issue of Nightingale & Sparrow Literary Magazine.

 Social Media Manager (Press, Magazine)

 The social media managers for Nightingale & Sparrow Literary Magazine and for N&S Press will be primarily tasked with creating and scheduling social media content.
-Our magazine SMM will focus on lit mag content, while the press SMM will work on content related to Nightingale & Sparrow and Vociferous Press.
+Those in these positions will work on content related to Nightingale & Sparrow and Vociferous Press.
 These will include: submissions calls, announcements of accepted and new projects, cover reveals, excerpts, calls for blurbs and reviews, etc.

-The social media managers will be welcome to utilise their scheduling program(s) of choice, and are, of course, welcome to reach out to our incumbent social media manager or EIC for recommendations!
+The social media managers will be welcome to utilise their scheduling program(s) of choice, and are, of course, welcome to reach out to our existing social media manager or EIC for recommendations!

 For all positions:

 We promise to not take over your life with crazy expectations or excessive workload—we understand that these are unpaid volunteer positions and would never want to take advantage of you.

 For the magazine, there will be the most work in the weeks leading up to each issue’s launch (usually the first two weeks of every third month), and there will also be much slower periods.
 For N&S Press, work will be a bit more spread out, with our next submissions period opening in January.